GermanBrainRot/Project-Galileo/README.md

 This last part about the possibility of information being *destroyed* is something that Rovelli toys with as well in his more recent work, but he does not commit to the claim that this necessarily implies time-asymmetry.
 My causal-past refinement *does* strongly suggest such an asymmetry.

-## Road To Formalization?
+## Road To Formalization

-Here's the thing: I don't think the math to make this *fully* formal even exists yet.
-This is why I refer to my whole contribution as a "Galilean" moment (named after Galilean relativity) of Quantum Mechanics rather than a "Newtonian" moment.
-We basically have to build a new mathematical discipline here, and that is out of scope for this contribution.

-*However*, for any reader who has some respect for my intuitions by now, I'll leave you with some pointers.
+For the interested reader who wants to build on my work, here is what I would do - followed by what I have already done.

 1. The first thing I would do to formalize this is to study QBism.
 This "Quantum Bayesian" school has taken the epistemic interpretation of the wave function to a radical extreme, but in the process, they have done something useful: they gave us a formalism to treat measurement as statistical conditioning.

 2. It would seem to be a little dissatisfying that we now have a working ontology that treats superposition and measurement as equal to some extent *and then* end up with a formalism that treats measurement as a strange extra operation again.
 Here's the good news: in classical probability theory, we already know how to describe statistical processes in such a way that evolution of probabilities can be thought of as an aggregate of probabilistic evolution of each realized outcome.
 For sophisticated folks, this is the Giry monad (if you don't know what a monad is: don't worry, it's just a monoid in the category of endomorphisms - nothing intimidating).
-For more hands-on folks, it's for example Markov processes.
+For more hands-on folks, it's for example Markov chain.
 Here's even more good news: It [appears](https://www.youtube.com/watch?v=gEK4-XtMwro) that Jacob Barandes has made some significant progress in bridging the gap between classical statistical processes and quantum processes from a formal angle.
 I have not yet studies his work in any depth, but this is promising.
-Where it gets tricky: I think if we really want a Giry-style picture, we *will* have to think really hard how to use my second postulate to modify the involved subjective Bayesian conditioning.

-3. Once this extremely challenging second step has been made, baking Special Relativity into the equations should be relatively straightforward given my first postulate.
+3. Once this second step has been made, baking Special Relativity into the equations should be relatively straightforward given my first postulate.

 4. As an anti-climactic bonus, I expect General Relativity to be astonishingly simple on a conceptual level (though the technicalities will still provide us with much headache).
 General Relativity suggests that gravity is just coordinate-frame carrying masses fighting it out with each other, constantly trying to reconcile their different notions of up, down, left, right, back, forth, past and future.
 And with my picture of Quantum Mechanics, *this makes sense now* at the quantum level.
 No more discretization of spacetime, no more quantum foam, no more Calabi-Yaus.
 Particles are *real* at interactions and this reality leaves a trace, and outside of interactions, you can not say anything.
 They *carry* their own coordinate system, and they fight it out through interactions.

-Let me now give a best effort on formalizing my second postulate (the first one is left to the reader as a trivial exercise).
+Let me now give my own best effort on formalizing my second postulate (the first one is left to the reader as a trivial exercise).
 I will phrase this in a way that makes sense to software developers, as this is my profession and I think it makes it more accessible to a wider audience.

 In frontend development, there is the concept called "reducer".
 In essence, it is a neat pure functional representation how actions change program states.
 That is, it is a pure function the type of which can be expressed as